-- (a) First offence will normally suspend for up to 26 months.
-A new licence will not normally be granted for 26 months following the date of conviction, caution or in the absence of these the date of offence or relevant incident. - (b) Repeat offences will normally suspend for up to 6 12 months revoke or refuse to renew.
-A new licence will not normally be granted for 4 3 year following the date of conviction, caution or in the absence of these the date of offence or relevant incident.
+- (a) First offence will normally suspend for up to 6 months.
+A new licence will not normally be granted for 6 months following the date of conviction, caution or in the absence of these the date of offence or relevant incident. - (b) Repeat offences will normally revoke or refuse to renew.
+A new licence will not normally be granted for 3 years following the date of conviction, caution or in the absence of these the date of offence or relevant incident.

-5.1.25 Conduct of Applicants / Licence Holders Hackney Carriage and Private Hire Vehicle Drivers, Proprietors and Operators
+5.1.25 Conduct of Applicants / Licence Holders